GoogleCloudPlatform/runtimes-common/functional_tests/README.md

 ## Tests

 The tests section specifies zero or more tests.
 The tests are run in the order they are specified.
-Each test can have side effects and subsequent tests depend upon.
+Each test can have side effects that subsequent tests depend upon.

 Each test has the following attributes: